Mechanic’s Lien Bond aka Bond around a lien, lien release bond, and bonding off a lien.

 However, it is not likely that Jefferson single-handedly dreamed up the idea.
-A lien is a mechanism used by contractors and suppliers to force payment of outstanding monies due from the owner, tenant or land owner.
+A lien is a mechanism used by contractors and suppliers to force payment of outstanding monies due from the owner, tenant or landowner.
 A Mechanic’s Lien will assure that the owner completes all required payments to the contractors participating in the project.
-It is also called a material man’s lien or supplier’s lien which can be confusing for some people, but they all are in fact the same thing.
+It is also sometimes called a material man’s lien or supplier’s lien which can be confusing for some people, but they all are in fact the same thing.

 A Mechanic’s Lien Release Bond is a type of Surety Bond.
-If a contractor allegedly receives no payment for products or services, he or she can file a Mechanic’s Lien which prevents the other party from selling or transfer property and it allows the contractor to sue the other party.
+If a contractor allegedly receives no payment for products or services, he or she can file a Mechanic’s Lien which prevents the other party from selling or transferring property and it allows the contractor to sue the other party.

-With a Mechanic Lien Bond, the surety company guarantees the claim in the event that the court enforces the payment of the claim.
+With a Mechanic’s Lien Release Bond, the surety company guarantees the claim in the event that the court enforces the payment of the claim.
 It guarantees that the payment will be made if the lien is not successfully contested.

-If a subcontractor has put a mechanic’s lien on your property, you can get a Discharge of Mechanic’s Lien Bond to remove the lien from your property.
+If a subcontractor or other entity has put a mechanic’s lien on your property, you can get a Mechanic’s Lien Release Bond to remove the lien.

-How Does a Discharge of Mechanic’s Lien Bond Work?
+How Does a Mechanic’s Lien Release Bond Work?

 It can also be referred to as a discharge of a Mechanic’s Lien Bond.
-The word discharge can cause some confusion.
-A Discharge of Mechanic’s Lien Bond (Mechanic’s Lien Release Bond) does not extinguish the mechanic’s lien entirely.
+The word discharge can cause some confusion because a discharge of Mechanic’s Lien Bond (Mechanic’s Lien Release Bond) does not extinguish the mechanic’s lien entirely.
 It discharges the lien from the property and attaches it to the bond.

-The bond is usually issued at a percentage over the lien amount, depending on the state in which the lien was place.
+The bond is usually issued at a percentage over the lien amount, depending upon the state in which the lien was placed.

-There are a few types of bonds that tie in with construction.
+There are a few types of bonds that tie in with the construction industry.
 Each of them serves an entirely different purpose.

-Two common people that need to obtain a discharge bond are the property owner and the contractor who is obliged to discharge any mechanic’s liens filed by suppliers or subcontractors
+Two common entities that need to obtain Mechanic’s Lien Release Bonds are property owners and contractors who are obliged to discharge any mechanic’s liens filed by suppliers or subcontractors.

-It removes the mechanic’s lien from a real property and the mechanic’s lien then attaches to the bond until it is discharged some way.
+Its purpose is to remove the mechanic’s lien from real property and the mechanic’s lien then attaches to the bond until it is dismissed in some way.